SparksNetwork/sparks-frontend/src/pages/ForgotPassword/docs/adrs/adr-002-factoring.md

 NOTE : it is necessary to hold track of the email here which is returned by the code verification API call, as it will be a necessary input to the login at a later point.

+The proposition is to adopt that factoring in other cases.
+The factoring is the following :

+- events/behaviours coming from the drivers
+- on each screen, the 'local' state, i.e. the data derived from those drivers is computed after applying the router, and as a behavior